Deciphering the global production network from cross-border firm transactions: Materials and Methods

 where $E_{p,c}$ is the total exports of country $c$ in product $p$, $E_{p}$ is global exports of product $p$, $pop_{c}$ is the total population of country $c$ and $pop$ is the global total population.

-We conduct the econometric analysis for a set of 235 countries.
-We drop products not in the main connected component of the network and those with relatively small global trade (less than 2 billion\$ in 2016) for a total of 683 products.
-Of a possible 235x683 observations, 86\% were absent ($Rpop<0.05$) in 2016.
-Of these, 3.5\% of products appeared by 2021 (with $Rpop>0.1$).
-While we keep the absence threshold fixed, we show results for a range of presence thresholds in Figure 7 C and F.
+We conduct the full econometric analysis for a set of 235 countries.
+We drop products not in the main connected component of the network, which is dependent on the values of parameters firmcount and edge threshold, and 28 products with global trade in 2021 less than \$10m.
+For the tables shown in Figure 5 I/J, with both firmcount and edge threshold equal to 1, we have $n=1198$.
+Of a possible 100x1198 observations in Figure 5 I (high ECI country set), 76\% were absent ($Rpop<0.05$) in 2016.
+Of these, 3.6\% of products appeared by 2021 (with $Rpop>0.1$).